- Academic Affairs

 Numerous rules and regulations govern the conditions under which a clinical service, item, or test may be billed to the patient, to Medicare, or to a third-party insurer.
 It is essential to understand whether a trial involving a test drug or device is a “Qualifying Clinical Trial” as defined by the regulations of the Centers for Medicare and Medicaid Services (CMS).
 Further, the study budget must be analyzed to ensure that study costs are correctly distinguished from costs related to the standard care for a patient.

-The University of Maryland Medical System (UMMS) Research Billing Compliance Office will work with the principal investigator and study staff to determine whether the trial is a Qualifying Clinical Trial and to help develop the financial aspects of the budget, coordinating closely with the University of Maryland Medical Center and Faculty Physicians, Inc. When the budget is complete, they communicate this information to the CCT contract reviewers.
+The University of Maryland Medical System (UMMS) Research Billing Compliance Office will work with the principal investigator and study staff to determine whether the trial is a Qualifying Clinical Trial and to help develop the financial aspects of the budget.
 Ultimately, the clinical study funding agreement or award terms must harmonize with the study budget, the study protocol, the research subject informed consent document, and any other study-related documents.
 The investigator and department remain responsible for development of the grant or contract proposal and budget.
 Contact the UMMS Department of Finance at 410-328-5991 for assistance or more information.